Content Map Terms

 What are sugar substitutes?

 Sugar substitutes can be used instead of sugar to sweeten foods and drinks.
-You can add them to drinks like coffee or iced tea.
 They are also found in many foods sold in grocery stores.
-Sugar substitutes include artificial sweeteners and intense sweeteners.
 These sweeteners are made from chemicals and natural substances.

 The most common sugar substitutes are: